 Orphir find prompts a return to runes

-Friday the 4th of October was a very exciting day for me: Radio Orkney revealed on their Facebook page that a new runic inscription had been found in Orphir!
+Friday the 4th of October was a very exciting day: Radio Orkney revealed on their Facebook page that a new runic inscription had been found in Orphir!

 But before I say any more about this very interesting inscription, let me go a few months back in time to April this year.
 It was an ordinary day at the Centre for Nordic Studies.
 I was preparing teaching material for my class in Runology and Old Norse when the phone rang.
 At the other end of the line was an excited journalist from the John o’ Groat Journal.
 She had been contacted by a family with children who had been exploring the shore north of Auckengill Harbour when they noticed an inscription cut into the rock in a small cave which could only be reached at low tide.
 Recognising the rock-cut signs as runes, the journalist and the finders were now curious to know whether this inscription was known about, or previously undiscovered.